Governance

 She has led the development and implementation of large-scale commercial, industrial and investment attraction strategies in multiple sectors including health and medtech, AI and technology, manufacturing, defence, marine, agriculture, energy and infrastructure.
 Tamanna is the founder of SME Growth Centre with an aim to help connect SMEs with knowledge and networks to access global supply chains.
 Tamanna also founded the Women in Export, Innovation and Investment to help professional migrant women with mentoring and connections to get into workforce.
 She is a Graduate of the Australian Institute of Company Directors (GAICD), studied MBA and Hons in Public Administration.

-John Vial | Board member
+Dr John Vial | Board member

 John Vial is a seasoned expert in robotics and machine learning, dedicated to the practical application of these transformative technologies.
 As the Project Execution Lead at Nexxis, John is at the forefront of developing advanced legged, magnetic inspection robots.
 His technical leadership spans across roles, including major AI initiatives at Fortescue Metals Group, where he was integral to the conception of an autonomous light vehicle project among other innovative solutions.
 John leverages this deep understanding of industrial applications of robotics and AI to help guide RAG to achieve its mission.